 The following table sets forth selected information about the pro forma financial condition and results of operations, including per share data, of The NASDAQ OMX Group (including our equity investment in DIFX) after giving effect to the completion of the Transactions.
-In addition we have excluded the income statement effects of our initial equity investment in DIFX and all LSE related transactions in our unaudited pro forma condensed combined statements of income for the year ended December 31, 2006 and for the nine months ended September 30, 2007 as these transactions are considered to be material non-recurring transactions under Regulation S-X which should be excluded from the statements of income.
+In addition, in accordance with Regulation S-X, we have excluded the material non-recurring charges or credits and related tax effects which resulted directly from our initial equity investment in DIFX.
+These charges or credits and related tax effects will be included in our income within 12 months succeeding the Transactions.
+The remaining effect of this transaction has been included in our pro forma statements of income.
+We have also excluded the material non-recurring charges or credits and related tax effects related to our investment in the LSE that were included in our statements of income for the year ended December 31, 2006 and for the nine months ended September 30, 2007.
+The remaining effects of the LSE Transaction have also been included in our pro forma statements of income.
 See Note 3, "Equity Investment in DIFX," and Note 5, "LSE Related Transactions," to the Unaudited Pro Forma Condensed Combined Financial Statements for further discussion.
 The table sets forth selected unaudited pro forma condensed combined statements of income for the nine months ended September 30, 2007 and the fiscal year ended December 31, 2006, as if the Transactions had been completed on January 1, 2006, and the selected unaudited pro forma condensed combined balance sheet data as of September 30, 2007, as if the Transactions had been completed on that date.
-The information presented below was derived from the consolidated historical financial statements of Nasdaq and OMX, and should be read in conjunction with these financial statements and the notes thereto included elsewhere in this Proxy Statement and the other unaudited pro forma financial data, including related notes, included elsewhere in this Proxy Statement.
+The information presented below was derived from the consolidated historical financial statements of Nasdaq and OMX, and should be read in conjunction with these financial statements and the notes thereto included elsewhere in this Proxy Statement.